fission-codes/fission-server/design/api.md

 ---

-**Authorization**: UCAN with ability `verification/consume`.
-The resource DID will be the audience for returned UCANs and needs to be the same as the resource DID that was used with the `verification/request` ability to create the email verification code.
+**Authorization**: UCAN with ability `account/create`.
+The resource DID will be the audience for returned UCANs.

 **Request**: